docker/docs/compose/env-file.md

 * Compose expects each line in an `env` file to be in `VAR=VAL` format.
 * Lines beginning with `#` (i.e. comments) are ignored.
 * Blank lines are ignored.
-* There is no special handling of quotation marks (i.e. **they will be part of the VAL**, you have been warned ;) ).
+* There is no special handling of quotation marks (i.e. **they are part of the VAL**).

 ## Compose file and CLI variables

-The environment variables you define here will be used for [variable substitution](compose-file/index.md#variable-substitution) in your Compose file, and can also be used to define the following [CLI variables](reference/envvars.md):
+The environment variables you define here is used for [variable substitution](compose-file/index.md#variable-substitution) in your Compose file, and can also be used to define the following [CLI variables](reference/envvars.md):